imaspacecat/xtitle/readme.md

 ```

-put the following in your polybar `config.ini` with the given cli argument (example below uses `class`)
+Put the following in your Polybar config with the given argument (example below uses `class`)
 ```ini
 [module/window-name]
 type = custom/script